Skip to content

 There are two types of disks.
 High performance Premium Storage offers SSD backed storage, while Standard Storage offers HDD backed storage.
 The performance of the disk is closely tied to the size of the disk volume.

 Some Instance types come with local SSDs.
-This provides extremely good performance, with high input/output operations per second (IOPS) and low latency compared to the persistent disk options.
+This provides extremely good performance, with high input/output commands per second (IOPS) and low latency compared to the persistent disk options.
 However, these local SSDs are created and destroyed along with the virtual machine instance.
 In spite of this, the local SSD storage option can be used judiciously with an Aerospike cluster so that the data is always replicated on multiple local SSDs attached to multiple virtual machines in the cluster.

 Here is an example configuration snippet: